kuntiniong/kuntiniong/README.md

 this is kyle and i'm

-- a year-3 data science student at cityuhk
+- a year-3 data science student doing minors in math and compsci at cityuhk

 - interested in enterprise tech, ml, privacy-preserving tech and graphic design